canonical/wordpress-k8s-operator/README.md

 To deploy the charm and relate it to the [MariaDB K8s charm](https://charmhub.io/mariadb) within a Juju Kubernetes model:

+    juju deploy nginx-ingress-integrator ingress
     juju deploy charmed-osm-mariadb-k8s mariadb
-    juju deploy wordpress-k8s
+    juju deploy wordpress-k8s --resource wordpress-image=wordpresscharmers/wordpress:bionic-5.7 \
+        --config blog_hostname="myblog.example.com"
     juju relate wordpress-k8s mariadb:mysql
+    juju relate wordpress-k8s ingress:website

-It will take about 5 to 10 minutes for Juju hooks to discover the site is live and perform the initial setup for you.
+It will take about 2 to 5 minutes for Juju hooks to discover the site is live and perform the initial setup for you.
 Once the "Workload" status is "active", your WordPress site is configured.